 It is the policy of the Texas Tech University Health Sciences Center to affirm the right of its students to a prompt and fair resolution of a complaint or grievance involving allegations of inappropriate behavior by other TTUHSC students or by TTUHSC personnel towards students.

-Policies and procedures for student complaints can be found in the <a href="https://doi.org/10.1007/journal
+Policies and procedures for student complaints can be found in the TTUHSC Student Handbook.